 Undergraduate Psychology offers accredited courses with the BPS providing Graduate Basis for Chartered Membership (GBC).
 You’ll learn about the core areas of psychology before specialising in an area of psychology.
 Alternatively you may continue to study the full range of psychological topics and research.
 This flexibility allows you to move between the courses, as your career goals and aspirations evolve.

-You can specialise in Health, Forensic, Social, Neuropsychology, Sport and Exercise Psychology or, to follow a joint honours programme: Psychology and Criminology; Psychology with Psychotherapy and Counselling.
+You can specialise in Health, Forensic, Social, Neuropsychology, Child Psychology or, to follow a joint honours programme: Psychology and Criminology; Psychology with Psychotherapy and Counselling.

 BSc (Hons) Neuroscience covers pharmacology, biochemistry as well as cognitive and physiological psychology – one of a handful of courses that offers a multidisciplinary approach.